Hiking Bald Hills Loop in Jasper National Park

-During my weekend in Jasper National Park in the summer of 2020, I joined a hike called Bald Hills Trail.
+During my weekend in Jasper National Park in the summer of 2020, I hiked Bald Hills Trail.
 This hike begins near Maligne Lake, one of the most photographed lakes in the Canadian Rockies.
-While it is a goal of my to one day canoe the length of this 22 km lake on a multi-day trip, for now I will have to settle with hiking nearby (it is notoriously hard to book the campsites along the lake).
+While I hope to one day canoe this 22 km lake on a multi-day trip, for now I will have to settle with hiking nearby (it is notoriously hard to book the campsites along the lake).

 Bald Hills is a moderate hike, with the most strenuous aspect being the length.
-The full loop is 15 km, with 780 m of elevation gain.
+The full loop is 10.4 km, with 500 metres of elevation gain.
 We were treated to multiple different seasons with the weather, from sun to rain to snow.
 This is why you should always hike prepared in the mountains.
-If you need more tips for what to bring, check out my post here on my recommended “Must Haves” for hiking in the Rockies.
+If you need more tips for what to bring, check out my post on recommended “Must Haves” for hiking in the Rockies.

 We began the hike on a gravel fire road.
 The first 2 km are relatively flat, allowing your body to get warmed up before the real cardio starts.
 We opted to take the shortcut, which is a thin trail running up the hill at a much steeper angle than the fire road.
 This area was muddy in places, so we had to watch our step.
 As we climbed, we took breaks to check our progress and watched as Maligne lake changed colours under the shifting clouds.